harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

 ## Conclusion

-The `teams.csv` file explained above is the only information an end user has to supply to create users and teams in DOMjudge.
-Using information in this file we can use scripts to generate accounts and teams in DOMjudge and inform students of their credentials and team with generated emails.
+The course part number and the `teams.csv` file explained above is the only information an end user has to supply to create users and teams in DOMjudge for that course part.
+Using information in this file together with the coursepart number we can use scripts to generate accounts and teams in DOMjudge and inform students of their credentials and team with generated emails.